 |Flower Color||Red on the female, yellow on the male (not showy)|

-While this tree likes moist soil and will even tolerate being in standing water for short periods of time, over the long run it will perform better in soil that drains well.
+While this tree likes moist soil and will even tolerate being in standing water for short periods, it will perform better in soil that drains well over the long run.

 Types of Red Maple

-- 'Autumn Blaze' has a nicely rounded form and delightful long-lasting orange-red fall foliage.
+- 'Autumn Blaze' has a nicely rounded form and lovely, long-lasting orange-red fall foliage, hybrid crossed with red maple and silver maple.

 - 'Burgundy Bell' is a smaller tree with unusually dark purple-red fall leaves.